MohammadFazaluddin/crossword-multiplayer/README.md

 Once you have the server running, start the client application Navigate yourself to the client/app directory install the dependencies.
-Once everything is setup run your application
+Once everything is setup run your application (client will run on port: 3000)

 - Client
 ```bash